A generic diffusion-based approach for 3D human pose prediction in the wild: Related Work

 \section{Related Work}

-The task of 3D pose forecasting is a long-standing problem.
-Recurrent Neural Networks (RNNs) have been widely used~\cite{fragkiadaki2015recurrent, jain2016structural, martinez2017human, chao2017forecasting, ghosh2017learning, chiu2019action} as they are capable of capturing the temporal dependencies in sequential data, and some used only feed-forward networks~\cite{li2018convolutional}.
-Later, Graph Convolutional Networks (GCN) could better capture the spatial dependencies of body poses~\cite{mao2019ltd,cui20ldrgcn,mao2020history,liu2021mpt}.
+Predicting a sequence of future center positions at a coarse-grained level~\cite{kothari2020human, saadatnejad2022sattack, bahari2022sattack} or a sequence of bounding boxes~\cite{bouhsain2020pedestrian,saadatnejad2022pedestrian} have been extensively studied in the literature.
+However, in this work, we focus on a more fine-grained prediction, namely 3D pose.
+Recurrent Neural Networks (RNNs) have been widely used~\cite{fragkiadaki2015recurrent, jain2016structural, martinez2017human, chao2017forecasting, ghosh2017learning, chiu2019action} as they are capable of capturing the temporal dependencies in sequential data, and later networks with only feed-forward networks were introduced~\cite{li2018convolutional}.
+Subsequently, Graph Convolutional Networks (GCNs) were proposed to better capture the spatial dependencies of body poses~\cite{mao2019ltd,cui20ldrgcn,mao2020history,liu2021mpt}.
 Separating temporal and spatial convolution blocks~\cite{ma2022progressively}, and trainable adjacency matrices~\cite{sofianos2021stsgcn,zhong2022stgagcn} are among other proposed ideas.
-Attention-based approaches have recently gained interest for modeling human motion~\cite{martinezgonzalez2021posetransformers,petrovich2021actionconditioned} and HRI~\cite{mao2020history} showed a huge improvement by spatio-temporal self-attention module.
-We leverage attention in our proposed model.
-While some have used context information~\cite{cao2020long,hassan2021stichastic,corona2020context}, social interactions~\cite{adeli2020socially} or action class~\cite{aksan2020motiontransformer, cai2021unified}, in this paper, we focus on conditioning on just observation sequence.
+Attention-based approaches have recently gained interest for modeling human motion~\cite{martinezgonzalez2021posetransformers,petrovich2021actionconditioned} and showed a huge improvement with spatio-temporal self-attention module~\cite{mao2020history}.
+Our proposed model also incorporates attention.
+While various works have employed context information~\cite{cao2020long,hassan2021stichastic,corona2020context}, social interactions~\cite{adeli2020socially} or action classes~\cite{aksan2020motiontransformer, cai2021unified} as conditions, this paper focuses on conditioning solely on the observation sequences.